aosabook/500lines/dagoba/chapter.md

 ## Helper functions

 The pipetypes above rely on a few helper functions.
-We'll look at those first, and then look at some functions and features that haven't been mentioned yet.
+Let's take a quick look at those before diving in to the interpreter.
+This is ostensibly because understanding these helpers will aid in understanding the interpreter, but it's mostly just to build up the anticipation.

 #### Gremlins